pkiluke/githublog/2024/12/post-quantum-cryptography.md

     - is it urgent to migrate to PQC?
     - cryptographic assets managed by vendors
     - demand PQC readiness from vendors
+    - establish as much of a cryptographic agility as possible when revising existing cryptographic infrastructure(s)
 - Planning
 - Execution